tbebekis/Study-AspNetCore-9x-MVC-WebApi-EFCore/Docs/EFCore.md

 Migrations require a Dependency Injection container in order to function properly.

-Consult the docs about how to [setup a host](https://learn.microsoft.com/en-us/dotnet/core/extensions/generic-host?tabs=hostbuilder#set-up-a-host).
+Consult the docs on how to [setup a host](https://learn.microsoft.com/en-us/dotnet/core/extensions/generic-host?tabs=hostbuilder#set-up-a-host).

 The `ServiceProvider` can be later used as